Technologicat/unpythonic/doc/features.md

 The name `cerror` stands for *correctable error*, see e.g. [CERROR in the CL HyperSpec](http://clhs.lisp.se/Body/f_cerror.htm).
 What we call `proceed`, Common Lisp calls `CONTINUE`; the name is different because in Python the function naming convention is lowercase, and `continue` is a reserved word.

-If you really want to emulate `ON ERROR RESUME NEXT`, just use `Exception` (or `Condition`) as the condition type for your handler, and all `cerror` calls within the block will return normally, provided that no other handler handles those conditions first.
+If you really want to emulate `ON ERROR RESUME NEXT`, just use `Exception` as the condition type for your handler, and all `cerror` calls within the block will return normally, provided that no other handler handles those conditions first.

 #### Conditions vs. exceptions